luksvrd/US-Curreny-Format/US-Currency.md

 ## Summary

-This tutorial will guide you through the currency regex
+This tutorial will guide you through the currency regex:

 ```
 ^\$?([0-9]{1,3},([0-9]{3},)*[0-9]{3}|[0-9]+)(\.[0-9][0-9])?$